mrhamm/PersonalBlog/README.md

 To install dependencies:
-$ python3 -m pip install requirements.txt
+$ python3 -m pip install -r requirements.txt

 To run a development server, rune the following from the project main directory
 $ python3 run.py